This conference has ended. This page will be updated when information on next year's conference becomes available.

 Agendas are subject to change because we are always striving to improve the quality of your educational experience.
-MD Anderson may substitute faculty with comparable expertise on rare occasions necessitated by illness and/or scheduling conflicts, conflicts and so forth.
+MD Anderson may substitute faculty with comparable expertise on rare occasions necessitated by illness, schedule conflicts and so forth.

 Please let us know what specific topics, issues or questions you wish to see addressed or emphasized in this activity.
-Fax CME/Conference Management at 713-794-1724 or email firstname.lastname@example.org.
+Fax to: Continuing Professional Education at 713-794-7124 or email email@example.com.
 All responses will be forwarded to the Program Chair for consideration.

 The University of Texas MD Anderson Cancer Center designates this live activity for a maximum of 26.25 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This course has been designated by The University of Texas MD Anderson Cancer Center for 11.25 AMA PRA Category 1 CreditsTM in medical ethics and/or professional responsibility.
+The sessions marked with “*” have been designated by The University of Texas MD Anderson Cancer Center for 10.25 AMA PRA Category 1 CreditsTM in medical ethics and/or professional responsibility.

 CME Certificates and Attendance Verification Certificates

-Certificates awarding AMA PRA Category 1 CreditTM or certificates documenting attendance will be distributed to participants as they depart the conference.
-To obtain a CME certificate, physicians must submit a completed evaluation questionnaire and a CME verification form.
-Upon request, a record of attendance (certificate) will be provided on-site to other health care professionals for requesting credits in accordance with state nursing boards, specialty societies or other professional associations.
+Certificates awarding AMA PRA Category 1 CreditsTM or certificates documenting attendance will be distributed to participants when an individual departs the conference.
+To obtain a CME certificate, physicians must submit a completed evaluation questionnaire and a CME Verification Form.
+Upon receipt, a record of attendance (certificate) will be provided to other health care professionals for requesting credits in accordance with state nursing boards, specialty societies, or other professional associations.

 American Board of Internal Medicine